samuelstein/website/pages/01.home/default.en.md

 visible: false
 ---

-I'm a skilled java developer with experience in coding, teamworking and love for new technologies.
+I'm a experienced java developer, team worker and always interested in new technologies.